-This list is a guide to help you navigate your first year at SLU.
-It is your responsibility to integrate the list as how it fits best into your personal and academic goals.
+This list is a guide to help you navigate your first year at Saint Louis University.
+It is your responsibility to integrate the list as it fits best into your personal and academic goals.
 These are suggestions to help you throughout your year, but should not be seen as an all-encompassing list or required checklist.

 - Explore your proposed major.

 - Talk with your faculty mentor about your intended major.

 - Use tutoring and writing resources in the Student Success Center.

 - Connect with members of the SLU community who are in your classes; discuss forming study groups and exchange contact information.

 - Connect with an upperclassman in your intended major to find out about his or her experience.

 - Learn how to calculate your GPA.